User Agreement for PayPal Service

 - you comply with our requests to obtain information which we reasonably require to review the circumstances of the case.
 We reserve the right to request further information as is reasonably necessary to ascertain whether the above conditions have been satisfied and to waive any or all of the above conditions

-- If you have a Balance in the requested currency, we will fund your transaction from your Balance.
+- If you have an existing Balance in the receiving currency, we will send your payment from your Balance.

-- If you have a Balance in a different currency, we will perform a currency conversion (pursuant to section 5.2) and use the converted Balance to fund your transaction.
+- If you have a Balance in a currency different than the receiving currency, we will perform a currency conversion (pursuant to section 8.2) and use the converted Balance to send your payment.

 This Agreement starts when you successfully register for a PayPal account and ends when your Account is closed for whatever reason, except that this Agreement survives termination to the extent and for so long as we require to deal with the closure of your Account and to comply with applicable laws and regulations